gravitational/teleport/docs/admin-guide.md

       issuer_url: https://accounts.google.com
 ```

-* Create user with OIDC connector:
+Now you should be able to create Teleport users whose identity is managed by Google.
+Assuming your company domain is `example.com` and it's hosted on Google Apps, lets
+create a new Teleport user "sasha" with an email address `sasha@example.com` and allow
+him to login as `root` to Teleport nodes:

 ```
-tctl users add sasha sasha --identity google:klizhentas@gmail.com
+tctl users add sasha root,sasha --identity google:sasha@example.com
 ```

-You still have to activate user using signup link to be able to log in.

-### Logging in
+### Logging in via OpenID Connect

-**Web**
+**Web UI**

 Now, if everything is set up correctly, you will see "Login with Google" button on the login screen:

 ![OIDC Login](img/oidc-login.png)

-**Console**

-To login via `tsh` simply type:
+**CLI**

+When you try to connect to a remote server using Teleport:

 ```
-tsh --proxy localhost --auth google ssh localhost
+tsh --proxy <proxy-addr> ssh <server-addr>
 ```

-and follow the instructions.
+... you should get a browser open a login window for you, where you will have to enter
+your Google credentials.
+Teleport will keep you logged in for the next 23 hours.

+!!! note "IMPORTANT":
+    It is not recommended to run Teleport in production with verbose logging
+    as it generates substantial amount of data.

 ## High Availability and Clustering